Moehanga: Later life

-Sources differ over Moehanga's reception upon his return to his native tribe in New Zealand.
+Sources differ over Te Mahanga's reception upon his return to his native tribe in New Zealand.

-Savage hinted throughout his account that Moehanga often thought of revenge on rival tribes in New Zealand.
-A piece from the October 1807 edition of the Eclectic Review suggested that Moehanga was determined - obsessed even - to seek revenge on Orootookee, a chief of a neighbouring tribe who had wounded him.
+Savage hinted throughout his account that Te Mahanga often thought of revenge on rival tribes in New Zealand.
+A piece from the October 1807 edition of the Eclectic Review suggested that Te Mahanga was determined - obsessed even - to seek revenge on 'Orootookee', a chief of a neighbouring tribe who had wounded him.

-An account by Peter Dillon, in his 1829 Narrative and Successful Result of a Voyage in the South Seas, describes a meeting between Moehanga and Dillon.
-More than twenty years after travelling to London with John Savage, Moehanga falsely recalls meeting King George III and Queen Charlotte, as well as their son, the then Prince Regent.
-Moehanga also claimed to Dillon that he used money received from Queen Charlotte to hire a prostitute, whom he supposedly got pregnant.
+An account by Peter Dillon, in his 1829 Narrative and Successful Result of a Voyage in the South Seas, describes a meeting between Te Mahanga and Dillon.
+More than twenty years after travelling to London with John Savage, Dillon claimed Te Mahanga falsely recalled meeting King George III and Queen Charlotte, as well as their son, the then Prince Regent.
+Dillon also stated Te Mahanga claimed that he used money received from Queen Charlotte to hire a prostitute, whom he supposedly got pregnant.
 He then goes on to suppose he returned to New Zealand via India on board HMS Porpoise.
-Historian Vincent O'Malley has researched these claims and found no supporting evidence, noting that Moehanga arrived in London on 27 April, and departed on 20 June - a very brief visit - making some of his claims untenable.
+Historian Vincent O'Malley has researched these claims and found no supporting evidence, noting that Te Mahanga arrived in London on 27 April, and departed on 20 June - a very brief visit - making some of his claims untenable.